jlaumonier/mlsurvey/doc/architecture.md

 # Configuration

 The configuration of the learning process is defined in the config/config.json and can be loaded and accessed from the mlsurvey.Config class.
-Each element in the learning_process section can be a list to launch multiple learning
+Each element in the learning_process section can be a list to launch multiple learning.

 # Learning process